kibook/s1kd-tools/tools/s1kd-instance/README.md

 Any number of values can be defined by specifying this option multiple times.

+-T
+Tag non-applicable elements with the processing instruction &lt;?notApplicable?&gt; instead of removing them.

 -t &lt;techName&gt;
 Give the instance a different techName/pmTitle.